He is always with you

 Our theme for this month: “Take care of yourself”

-Our thought for today: “Are you working yourself to death?”
+Our thought for today: “What are you telling yourself about yourself?”

 God bless,